 “Did you date her, Mac?”

 “No, it was made pretty clear to me by the FBI folks that she was verboten regarding hook-ups.
-I asked her about that once; I found out that we operate under the same career philosophy: don’t shit where you eat.
-She always has a boyfriend, but never anyone from the FBI.
+I asked her about that once.
+I found out that we operate under the same career philosophy: don’t shit where you eat.
+She always has a boyfriend but never anyone from the FBI.
 Her current guy is from the State Department.”

 “Mac, may I speak to you from my heart?”